KoolieAid/pastevim.nvim/README.md

 ```
 # Usage
 Type `:Pastevim`.
 It will copy the current buffer and then put the pastebin link into your system clipboard
+You can also use visual ranges like selecting a block of text then typing `:Pastevim`.
+It should look like `:'<,'>Pastevim`.

 ## Functions
 Use `require("pastevim")` in your code